jrandj/redhat/README.md

         tar cvfj myTar.tar /home
         ```

-    * To uncompress using tar and gzip:
+    * To decompress using tar and gzip:
         ```shell
         tar xvfz myTar.tar /home
         ```

-    * To uncompress using tar and bzip2:
+    * To decompress using tar and bzip2:
         ```shell
         tar xvfj myTar.tar /home
         ```

-    * The star command is an enhanced versin of tar.
+    * The star command is an enhanced version of tar.
 It also supports SELinux security contexts and extended file attributes.
 The options are similar to tar.

 1. Create and edit text files